DisruptiveLabs/statu/README.rst

 There are two types of developers in this world: those who love state machines and those who *will* eventually.

-I fall in the first camp.
-I think it is really important to have a declarative way to define the states of an object.
-That’s why I developed ``state_machine``.
+We fall in the first camp.
+We think it is really important to have a declarative way to define the states of an object.
+That’s why we are continuing development of ``statu``.

 Install
 -------